-Tusculum women's basketball forward Kasey Johnson has been named the Applebee's Female Student-Athlete of the Month for January.
+Tusculum University guard Sydney Wilson has been named the Applebee's Female Student-Athlete of the Month for December.

-The Tusculum College Student-Athlete of the Month Award is sponsored by Applebee's Neighborhood Grill & Bar of Greeneville.
-The Applebee's Student-Athlete of the Month Award honors one male and one female student-athlete each month from an in-season sport during the 2017-2018 academic year, recognizing their hard work, effort and performance.
+The Tusculum Student-Athlete of the Month Award is sponsored by Applebee's Neighborhood Grill & Bar of Greeneville.
+The Applebee's Student-Athlete of the Month Award honors one male and one female student-athlete each month from an in-season sport during the 2019-2020 academic year, recognizing their hard work, effort and performance.